nashurgessa/Software-Testing-batch-2022-23/slides/L15-L18 Junit practices.md

 ---

-#### Using @CsvFileSource
+###### 6.2.4.2.
+Using `@CsvFileSource`
-Alternatively, if you have a large number of test cases or prefer to keep your test data separate from your test code, @CsvFileSource allows you to load test data from a CSV file located in your resources folder.
+Alternatively, if you have a large number of test cases or prefer to keep your test data separate from your test code, ``@CsvFileSource` allows you to load test data from a ***CSV*** file located in your resources folder.

-First, create a CSV file in src/test/resources (assuming a standard Maven or Gradle project structure).
+First, create a CSV file in `src/test/resources` (assuming a standard Maven or Gradle project structure).
 Let's call it passwordTestData.csv, with the following content:

 ![1712500848519](image/L15-L18Junitpractices/1712500848519.png)